 RCAP has produced a companion to this guide-Getting Your Project to Flow Smoothly: A Guide to Developing Water and Wastewater Infrastructure-to consultant to carry out project management.
+Smaller projects may be handled by the board.

 The guide is comprehensive and detailed and walks project owners-boards of small systems-through all the steps of the planning, design and construction phases of a project.
 It discusses funding possibilities for each of the phases, hiring an engineer and many other matters to consider in the process.
 The guide helps owners avoid the common pitfalls seen in many community projects.